Poetry Friday

 This post, inspired by primary teachers who joined me during those two workshops, is a recap of one of the activities we did, an activity to build background knowledge, introduce rich vocabulary, and provide descriptive models during our discussion about prewriting … using poetry.

-I planned to use the general topic “cats” to model our how-to-write lessons (writing process).
-(How To Write workshop)
+I planned to use the general topic “cats” to model our how-to-write lessons teaching the writing process in my How To Write workshop.

 I had gathered resources to use during for the research part in prewriting: photographs, picture books, poems, and articles about cats.
 Pixabay was a great source for photos.
 The shelves of my personal library provided a good sampling of picture books, including a copy of Slinky Malinki.
 A quick internet search turned up several articles with interesting cat facts.
 And Rainy Day Poems had a selection of cat poems.